lalitmanam/lalitmanam.github.io/_pages/cv.md

 Current Research
 ------
-My current work focuses on 3D reconstruction problems which means to build a 3D representation of a scene.
-This requires estimating the locations of the cameras, where cameras would have been during image acquisition.
-Depending on the application, it can be broadly classified as
+I am interested in 3D reconstruction problems i.e. to build a 3D representation of a scene.
+Depending on the application, it can be broadly classified as following
 - Structure-from-Motion (SfM)<br>
-  Build a 3D model of a scene.
+  Build a 3D model of a scene from a collection of images.

   ![SfM Model](\images\Vitthala1.jpg){:height="40%" width="40%"}

 - Simultaneous Localization and Mapping (SLAM)<br>
-  Incrementally build a map of the environment along with determining the camera location simultaneously.
+  Incrementally build a map of the environment from an image sequence along with determining the camera location simultaneously.

   ![SLAM Map](\images\Map.png){:height="50%" width="50%"}<br>

+Depth cannot be recovered with a single image.
+Multiple images of the same scene is required to capture the 3D structure.
+Geometry of both the problems are same since both the applications use cameras.
+So building 3D representation requires estimating the viewing direction as well as the position of the cameras.
+My current work focuses on estimating the viewing directions (called rotation averaging) and positions of the cameras (called translation averaging).

 Education
 ------